palmisanofv-rgb/florencia-qa-portfolio/00-qa-strategy-and-leadership/project-template.md

 ## Why this shape, not "one folder per discipline" (the old structure)

-The previous version of this portfolio organized by *discipline* (all manual testing across every site in one folder, all API testing in another).
-That's a reasonable way to show tool breadth, but it doesn't read the way a real project does: a stakeholder asking "where do things stand on the Parabank effort" wants one place to look, not four.
-Organizing by *project* instead means each folder is a self-contained artifact you could hand to a manager or a new team member and say "this is everything on this initiative."
+An earlier version of this portfolio organized by *discipline* — all manual testing across every site in one folder, all API testing in another.
+That's a reasonable way to show tool breadth on its own, but it doesn't read the way a real project does: if a product owner asks "where do things stand on the Parabank effort," they want one place to look, not four separate folders to cross-reference.
+I rebuilt the whole portfolio around *project* instead, so each folder is a self-contained artifact I could hand to a manager or a new team member on day one and say "this is everything on this initiative, front to back."

+The 7-folder order itself is also deliberate, not alphabetical: strategy and planning come before a single test case is written, because I don't want a test suite that reflects "whatever occurred to me first" instead of a documented risk assessment; evidence and reports come last because they're the output of the work above them, not an input to it.